rojuadeyemi/weather-app/README.md

 - Working with JSON.
 - Modular programming.
 - Javascript's `Plotly.react`
+- Javascript
 - HTML and CSS
 - Object Oriented Programming (OOP)

 The application:

-1. Fetches a client's IP address.
+1. Fetches client's positional longitude, latitude, and IP address.
-1. Uses the IP address to look up the client's public location.
+1. Uses these data to look up the client's public location.
-1. Provides a weather update for the city the client is in.
+1. Provides a weather update for the location the client is in.

 ## Installation